abmarnie/fluid-roms-bayesian-inference/README.md

 ## Acknowledgments

-This project uses the [julia-actions/julia-format](https://github.com/julia-actions/julia-format) GitHub Action, which is licensed under the MIT License.
+This project uses the [julia-actions/julia-format](https://github.com/julia-actions/julia-format) GitHub Action, which is under the MIT License.

-Some implementation details in this project are largely based off of [BayesianShape](https://github.com/jborggaard/BayesianShape), [InfDimMCM.jl](https://github.com/krometis/InfDimMCMC.jl), and [FEMfunctions.jl](https://github.com/jborggaard/FEMfunctions.jl).
+Some implementation details in this project are largely based off of [BayesianShape](https://github.com/jborggaard/BayesianShape), [InfDimMCM.jl](https://github.com/krometis/InfDimMCMC.jl), and [FEMfunctions.jl](https://github.com/jborggaard/FEMfunctions.jl), which are all under the MIT License.